Debt Instruments Meaning

 #4 – Mortgage

-Under this option, the company can raise funds by mortgaging their assets with anyone either from other companies, individuals, banks, financial institutions.
+Under this option, the company can raise funds by mortgaging its assets with anyone either from other companies, individuals, banks, or financial institutions.
 These have a higher rate of interest in funding the companies.
 The interest of the party providing funds is secured as they have a charge over the asset being mortgaged.

 #1 – Working Capital Loans

-Working capital loans are the loans which are used by the companies for their day to day activities like clearing of creditors outstanding, payment for the rent of the premises, purchase of raw material, repairs of machinery.
+Working capital loans are the loans that are used by the companies for their day to day activities like clearing of creditors outstanding, payment for the rent of the premises, purchase of raw material, repairs of machinery.
 These have interest charges on the monthly limit used by the company during the month from the limit allowed by financial institutions.

 #2 – Short-Term Loans